Montrii/Xandrin/README.md

 Do you just want to get certain resources to simplify the speedrun experience?
 Or would you rather push the game to its limits?
 Give it a try.

-Also, it is very important to mention that this program is completely open-source.
+Also, it is very important to mention that this program is completely **open-source**.
 Why you might ask?
 Because I wouldn't have been able to figure it all out on my own.
 Of course I asked other people how something works.
 And that's why everyone should get the chance to look at this code to maybe learn something in their career.

 ## Requirements